Cardiff

 St Fagan's National Museum of History

-Holding the title of Wales’s most popular heritage attraction for many years, the St Fagan's National Museum of History is an open air museum that takes you through the ages exploring the story of Wales.
-Located in the grounds of the magnificent St Fagan's Castle and gardens, the museum lies in a beautiful setting that will inspire you with its celebration of Welsh traditions and lifestyles.
+Holding the title of Wales’s most popular heritage attraction for many years, the St Fagan's National Museum of History is an open-air museum that takes you through the ages exploring the story of Wales.
+Located on the grounds of the magnificent St Fagan's Castle and gardens, the museum lies in a beautiful setting that will inspire you with its celebration of Welsh traditions and lifestyles.
 You may have to book your free ticket in advance via their website before attending.

 Walks and Nature Trails